How can behavioural economics help achieve the SDGs?

 About the Instructor: Dr Neil Gains

 As well as have many refereed publications, Neil writes and publishes regularly on psychology, design, culture and market research for the marketing and market research industries through journals and websites including Admap, WARC, Asia Research Magazine, Research World (ESOMAR) and MRS Impact.
-He loves travelling, reading (especially detective novels) and sharing ideas.
+He loves traveling, reading (especially detective novels) and sharing ideas.